pfroysdon/pfroysdon.github.io/_pages/publications.md

 ---

-I focus on clear declaration of variables and documentation of equations/algorithms, e.g., full derivations and proofs, not found elsewhere in the literature.
+I focus on clear declaration of variables, equations, and algorithms, with full derivations and proofs not found elsewhere in the literature.

 -----------------------------------------------------------------------------------